How to Start a Stump Grinding Business

 Step 5: Apply for Business Licenses and Permits

 You may need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.
-Some common local, state, and federal registrations a stump grinding business may need include a sales tax permit and an Employer Identification Number if you plan to hire employees.
+Some common business registrations to research include a business license and an Employer Identification Number if you plan to hire employees.

 Step 6: Find Financing